DavidUdell/sparse_circuit_discovery/README.md

 ### Notes:
 A highly interpretable sparse autoencoder will have an L^0 value of 10-100 at convergence.
-Manually tune the `LAMBDA_L1` and `LEARNING_RATE` hyperparameters to achieve this value.
+Manually tune the `LAMBDA_L1` and `LEARNING_RATE` training hyperparameters to get this L^0.

 Small models like Pythia 70M should be run with `LARGE_MODEL_MODE: False`.
+This solves device issues with `accelerate` on too-small models.

-If you're trying to access a gated HuggingFace model repo, you'll have to provide a corresponding HuggingFace access token in `sparse_coding/act_access.yaml`.
+If you're trying to access a gated HuggingFace model repo, you'll have to provide the needed HuggingFace access token in `sparse_coding/act_access.yaml`.
+The script will create this YAML if needed.

 ## Project Status
-Project is currently WIP.
-Current version is 0.1.2.
+Project is currently a WIP.
+Current version: 0.1.2.